puppetlabs/puppet-docs/source/pe/3.7/trouble_windows.markdown

 ### Case-insensitivity

 Several resources are case-insensitive on Windows (file, user, group).
 When establishing dependencies among resources, make sure to specify the case consistently.
-Otherwise, puppet may not be able to resolve dependencies correctly.
-For example, applying the following manifest will fail, because puppet does not recognize that FOOBAR and foobar are the same user:
+Otherwise, Puppet may not be able to resolve dependencies correctly.
+For example, applying the following manifest will fail, because Puppet does not recognize that FOOBAR and foobar are the same user:

     file { 'c:\foo\bar':
       ensure => directory,